ahmotek/QScore/README.md

 ### Not delivered

 ### UI Defects
-1. Heading Mobile content is different than Heading Desktop - left Heading Desktop and adapted to fit;
+1. Heading Mobile content is different than Heading Desktop - used Heading Desktop and adapted to fit;
-2. 'Online-Only' font-family is different between desktop and mobile - applied mobile version font-family
+2. 'Online-Only' font-family is different between desktop and mobile (Myriad Pro on Desktop) - applied mobile version font-family (Quicksand)
+3. PSB styles are not pixel perfect but all 'unlogic' distances were sligtly aligned.

 ### Notes:
 1. Should use @import from google fonts and refactor CSS font-family value but google didn't API respond.
 Will check it later.